Robust mmWave/sub-THz multi-connectivity using minimal coordination and coarse synchronization: Practical transmission schemes

 is strictly increasing and unbounded above, i.e.,

-\end{proposition} \begin{proof} The proof is given in Appendix~\ref{app:monotonicity}. \end{proof} The gains of non-coherent joint transmission can be then formalized as follows. \begin{proposition} The ergodic rate in \eqref{eq:R_NCJT} achieved by non-coherent joint transmission satisfies: \begin{enumerate}[(i)] \item $(\forall L\geq 1)~R \geq (1-p_B^L)\log(1+P)$; \item $R$ is a strictly increasing sequence in $L$; \item $\lim_{L\to \infty} R = \infty$. \end{enumerate} \end{proposition} \begin{proof} The proof is given in Appendix~\ref{app:R_NCJT}. \end{proof} However, these potential gains may be very difficult to achieve in practice.
+\end{proposition} \begin{proof} The proof is given in Appendix~\ref{app:monotonicity}. \end{proof} The gains of non-coherent joint transmission can be then formalized as follows. \begin{proposition} The ergodic rate in \eqref{eq:R_NCJT} achieved by non-coherent joint transmission satisfies: \begin{enumerate}[label = (\roman*)] \item $(\forall L\geq 1)~R \geq (1-p_B^L)\log(1+P)$; \item $R$ is a strictly increasing sequence in $L$; \item $\lim_{L\to \infty} R = \infty$. \end{enumerate} \end{proposition} \begin{proof} The proof is given in Appendix~\ref{app:R_NCJT}. \end{proof} However, these potential gains may be very difficult to achieve in practice.
 In fact, although no CSIT is theoretically needed, practical coding schemes based on rate adaptation or HARQ mechanisms need to track and adapt to the instantaneous rate fluctuations $\log(1+|h|^2P)$.
 Unfortunately, the instantaneous rate $\log(1+|h|^2P)$ fluctuates at a much faster pace and over a much larger dynamic range than for the case of transmitter selection, where the fluctuations are driven by the blockage process only.
-Therefore, it is not clear whether non-coherent joint transmission is indeed preferable over transmitter selection when the resources consumed by these mechanisms must be taken into account.
+Therefore, these mechanisms may consume a significantly larger amount of resources (e.g., feedback) than in the case of transmitter selection.
+As a consequence, despite the higher ergodic rates, non-coherent joint transmission may not be preferable over transmitter selection from a overall system engineering perspective.

 To study the performance of a more practical non-adaptive low-latency implementation of non-coherent joint transmission, we consider the outage rate